 It's the best of all worlds!
 Grants Pass is a growing community which still maintains its small town atmosphere as a core value.
 With a growing population and workforce, and superb proximity to key West Coast and Asian markets, Grants Pass offers an excellent choice for a variety of business types.
 Grants Pass is progressive growth with small-town values.

 Grants Pass makes economic development a high priority.
 With core goals of diversifying the economy, improving the standard of living for its residents, and focusing on smaller, local businesses, the city's economic development program uses key tools, programs, and partnerships to achieve success.

 Grants Pass Urban Renewal Plan - 2016

 The purpose of urban renewal is to improve specific areas of a city that are poorly developed or underdeveloped, called blighted areas.
 Please read the attached Plan documents for further information.
-These plans are still in "draft" form as they have not yet been adopted by the City Council.

 Grants Pass Urban Renewal Plan

 Accompanying Report for the Grants Pass Urban Renewal Plan

 The Sounding Board is held at the SOREDI (Southern Oregon Regional Economic Development, Inc.) office in Medford on the first, third, and fourth Wednesday mornings of each month and on the second Wednesday of each month in Grants Pass.
 These meetings are by appointment only and a session is not to exceed one hour.
 It is designed for entrepreneurs to present and discuss their business idea and rough business plan.